 - Differentiated Assessments

 - eLearn teachers employ a variety of assessment types and formats which allow for student choice and voice in their learning and evaluation.
 This process also ensures that student work is completed by the student themselves and not with use of any online intelligence/technological tools.

-- Frequent Writing
+- Frequent Writing Patterns

-- “Turnitin” is a powerful on-line tool that teachers use to discourage plagiarism and facilitate rich, meaningful feedback that improves writing skills and promotes critical thinking.
-“Turnitin” has three essential tools for each step of the writing cycle: “Originality Check”, “Peer Mark”, and “Grade Mark”.
-These tools use the world’s most accurate text-comparison data base to help teachers check for originality before any time is spent evaluating student work.
+- Turnitin is a powerful online tool that teachers use to discourage plagiarism and facilitate rich, meaningful feedback that improves writing skills and promotes critical thinking.
+Turnitin provides teachers and students with many tools to help encourage original authorship such as their Originality Checker, DraftCoach, and eRater features.
+These tools use leading technology to help teachers and students check for originality before, during, and after student workmanship.

-- The vLE
+- The VLE

 - The Virtual Learning Environment (VLE) automatically keeps track of all student log-ins, the IP address of the machine being used, and the total time logged-in for each session.
 The VLE is used by teachers to manage their eLearning courses and includes many features to identify potential dishonesty (e.g., “progress tools”) to monitor student access.
 Other features (e.g., the “quiz tool”) allow teachers to differentiate tests and assignments so that students receive random questions or tasks.
 Another feature (i.e., the “drop-box summary”) allows teachers to monitor submission of assignments.

 Academic dishonesty can be a problem in any setting – elementary schools, secondary schools, post-secondary schools, face-to-face and eLearning.
 No teacher can eliminate it outright, but teachers of eLearning courses have many tools to make academic dishonesty difficult.